About Catholic School Chronicle

 Nick Senger is the founder, editor and webmaster of Catholic School Chronicle.
 Nick has been teaching in Catholic schools since 1990, and in 2001 he was named Distinguished Teacher of the Year by the National Catholic Education Association.
 He is a husband, father of four, Catholic school teacher, vice principal, technology coordinator, and the author of ROMAN Reading: 5 Practical Skills for Transforming Your Life through Literature.

-He currently teaches eighth grade at All Saints Catholic School in Spokane, Washington, where he has worked since 1991.
+He is currently vice principal and technology director at All Saints Catholic School in Spokane, Washington, where he has worked since 1991.
 He is also a deacon for the Diocese of Spokane, WA.
 He has been interviewed on TV shows like This Is the Day, and was featured in Gonzaga University’s Gonzaga Magazine.

 The opinions expressed here are his own and do not represent any institution by which he is employed or with which he is associated.